 If you’ve studied our guidelines, and are prepared for the quiz (just kidding, but seriously you need to read all of the pages carefully), and you’re interested in joining, respond to the questions below in an email to the group leader:

-- Tell me about your writing.
-How long have you been writing fiction?
-What kind(s) of genre fiction do you write?
-What have you completed?
-Are you published?
-How would you describe your skills at this point?
-What are you hoping to get out of joining a group?
+- In a paragraph, tell me about your writing– how long have you been writing fiction? what kind(s) of genre fiction do you write? what have you completed? are you published and if so where? how would you describe your skills at this point? what are you hoping to get out of joining a group?

 - Have you been in a writing group before?

 - Current members continually study writing through how-to write workshops, courses, books, articles, and Web sites.
 How do you continue to learn about the practical, nuts-and-bolts of writing technique?
 [How-to books by Stephen King and John Gardner, while interesting, would not be considered nuts-n-bolts.]

 - What was your favorite novel in your chosen genre published in the last five years?